Testimony of Seth Frotman

 Forty-four million Americans collectively owe $1.56 trillion in student loan debt.
 Student debt is now the second largest class of consumer debt in this country, larger than both auto and credit cards, behind only mortgages.
 And people are drowning under the weight of this unprecedented burden.

 Last year, over a million borrowers defaulted on their student loan.
 These borrowers joined the one-million-plus borrowers who defaulted the year before that, and the year before that.
 In fact, every 28 seconds, another borrower defaults on their student loan.
 Today, more than eight million student loan borrowers are in default.
-Another five million are at least two payments behind—borrowers we can expect the system to fail as we continue to do nothing.
+Another three million are at least two payments behind—borrowers we can expect the system to fail as we continue to do nothing.

 But it is not only those who are behind on their loans who are struggling.
 For every borrower who misses a student loan payment or defaults on a debt, there is another borrower who is struggling to buy a home, start a business, or save for retirement.
 Student debt has imperiled access to these key pillars of the middle class for far too many Americans.